BIDMCDigitalPsychiatry/LAMP-platform/docs/faq.md

 ### Why is my Manage section appearing blank?

 You must add activities for them to show up in a specific tab.
 If there are no activities created for a specific tab, that tab will remain blank.
-See [Create Surveys](Activities_Tips,_Surveys,_and_Cognitive_Tests/Create_Surveys.md) for more information.

 ### Who can see my data?

 Your system administrator will only access your personal information to support internal operations, including troubleshooting/user support, and service improvements.
 To ensure you are receiving the highest level of service in your interaction with the mindLAMP app, the Division of Digital Psychiatry may use your contact information to communicate with you regarding your requests.
 We also use this data to create aggregated statistics which helps us in the improvement of our service.
-For more information, please see our [Privacy Policy](Privacy_Policy.md).

 ### Does the mindLAMP app work offline?

 The mindLAMP app does not currently work offline.
 However, this is a highly requested feature that we are working on.
-Stay in the loop about this by checking out [[What's New with LAMP?](https://www.notion.so/3f8828a4fd1b40ab947af4ce08ae7694)](https://www.notion.so/What-s-New-with-LAMP-c6fb984faf6842c2af9d70ab788add2f)

 ### Where do I report a bug or request a feature?